lino-framework/getlino/docs/usage.rst

 .. option:: --db-user

-    A database username to use for all sites on this server.
+    A shared database username to use for all sites on this server.

-    If this is set, you should also set :option:`--db-password`.
+    If this is set, you must also set :option:`--db-password`.

     Used during development and testing when you prefer to have a single database user for all databases.
-For security reasons these options should not be used on a production server.
+For security reasons these options should not be used on a :term:`production server`.

 .. option:: --db-password